xdsopl/LDPC/README.md

 ### Impact of the varying degrees of the bit nodes on their convergence behaviour

 The color on the following three plots are to be interpreted like this:
-* Green: message bitnodes with degree eight
+* Red: parity bit nodes with degree two
-* Violet: message bitnodes with degree three
+* Green: message bit nodes with degree eight
-* Blue: parity bitnodes with degree two
+* Blue: message bit nodes with degree three

 This is the fastest algorithm, min-sum-c, but it needs a few iterations longer to converge:
 ![min-sum-c](min-sum-c.png)